 Where We’re Going

-Restored to its former glory, the Depot will serve as a museum, educational facility and a Welcome Center for Historic Downtown Orange—a multi-purpose gathering place where locals and visitors can come together to learn about the history and culture of the area—as well as a community space usable by other community or public organizations for events and conferences.
+Restored to its former glory, the Depot serves as a museum, educational facility and a Welcome Center for Historic Downtown Orange—a multi-purpose gathering place where locals and visitors can come together to learn about the history and culture of the area—as well as a community space usable by other community or public organizations and individuals for events and conferences.

-The Orange Depot will provide a singular educational experience for children and adults featuring the industries that propelled the growth of Orange, Texas.
-The Reception Area will exhibit Railroad memorabilia and stories about the role of railroad transportation of passengers from 1910-1979, when passenger traffic ceased.
+With future museum exhibits, the Orange Depot will provide a singular educational experience for children and adults featuring the industries that propelled the growth of Orange, Texas

 Timber and Petrochemical